CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ## A. Uploading data in Taito
 Rclone is the power user tool for Allas.
 It is good in cases where the data does not compress much and in cases where the data must be stored so that each file is stored as a separate object.
-Rclone provides a fast and effective way to use Allas, but you should use it carefully as rclone operations overwrite and remove data both in Allas an in the local disk environment without notifying or asking for confirmation.
+Rclone provides a fast and effective way to use Allas, but you should use it carefully as rclone operations can overwrite and remove data both in Allas and in the local disk environment without notifying or asking for confirmation.

 *    [Using Allas with rclone from Puhti and Taito](./using_allas/rclone.md)

-This example uses the same data as the previous case:  in my Taito $WRKDIR I have a sub directory: _genomes/zebrafish_ that contains eight files listed below:
+This example uses the same data as the previous case:  in my Taito $WRKDIR I have a sub directory:
+_genomes/zebrafish_  that contains eight files listed below:
 <pre><b>ls $WRKDIR/genomes/zebrafish</b>
 Danio_rerio.GRCz10.91.1.bt2  Danio_rerio.GRCz10.91.2.bt2
 Danio_rerio.GRCz10.91.3.bt2  Danio_rerio.GRCz10.91.4.bt2